everit-org/templating-html/README.md

 ### Works with XML

-Web Templating does not
+Web Templating can be used to generate XML documents as XML has stricter rules than HTML.

+    // TODO example of using custom namespace.

 ### Works with unclosed elements

-In standard HTML
+In XMLs all tags must be closed.
+However, in HTML the same rules are not applied, it is possible to use a tag without closing it.
+E.g.:

+    <div><span>MyText</div>

 ### Extremely fast

-7-10x faster than concurrent templating engines.
+7-10x faster than concurrent templating engines (e.g.: Thymeleaf).